 The Jaguar I-Pace is the British luxury automaker’s first all-electric vehicle and the first to challenge Tesla for luxury EV money.

 Announced in 2016 as a concept, the I-Pace went on sale in 2018.
 In the U.S., it costs more than $70,000 to start, before federal tax credits and any applicable state incentives are applied.
-The I-Pace is powered by a 90-kwh battery, with an expected range of roughly 240 miles.
+The I-Pace is powered by a 90-kwh battery, with an EPA-rated range of 234 miles.

 With the I-Pace, Jaguar has a toe in quickly rising waters; luxury automakers such as Mercedes-Benz, BMW, and Audi have announced plans for an onslaught of luxury electric vehicles in coming years.
 Much smaller than those automakers, Jaguar beat them all to the punch.

 The I-Pace takes some familiar cues from the rest of Jaguar’s lineup, and wraps them around a new, electric-vehicle architecture.
 The I-Pace isn’t an electrified version of the F-Pace or E-Pace crossovers—it’s wholly separate.

 The electric crossover may read more as a tall wagon to some shoppers, certainly within Jaguar’s design purview.
 Where the I-Pace diverges is in its execution: the wave-like body lines crest and fall around the front and rear wheels; the cab-forward design differs from any conventionally powered Jaguar so far; and the door handles recess into the body and automatically extend to greet passengers.